stepanenko/mosh-react/vidly-api-node/readme.md

 ### Connect to your DB

-    Add a connection URI string into config/default.json as a "db" value
+    Add a connection URI string into config/default.json as a "db" value DONT commit default.json with your db URI to your public github repo

 ### Populate the Database